 There are specific laws and regulations that govern whether or not a ballot designation is acceptable or unacceptable for printing on the ballot.
-These rules are outlined in California Elections Code sections §13107, §13107.3, §13107.5 and California Administrative Code sections §20710-20719.
+These rules are outlined in California Elections Code §13107, §13107.3, §13107.5 and California Code of Regulations §20710-20719.

 The laws and regulations on ballot designations are complex, and may be challenging to navigate.
-In the Appendix section, the following informational appendices are provided to assist candidates with navigating these laws and regulations:
+In the Appendices section, the following informational appendices are provided to assist candidates with navigating these laws and regulations: